home-assistant/home-assistant.io/source/_integrations/flux_led.markdown

 ### Set Zones - Service `flux_led.set_zones`

-The Address v3 (0xA3) models allow setting a color effect per zone.
+The Addressable v3 (0xA3) models allow setting a color effect per zone.
 The length of each zone is the number of pixels per segment divided by the number of colors.

 | Service data attribute | Description |
 | ---------------------- | ----------- |